 Toxic: See bottom of page.

-Habitat: Partridge Pea requires full to partial sun and dryer upland sites.
+Habitat: Partridge Pea requires full to partial sun and drier upland sites.
 It is invasive if not controlled and toxic to animals.

 Above: A plant showing the arrangement of leaves and flowers rising from the leaf axils.
 Drawing by William Curtis.

 Below: 1st photo The flat seed pods, this example from very late August.
-2nd photo - Flowers: Note the red at the base of the petals and one of the green linear sepals showing between the lower petals.
+2nd photo - Flowers: Note the red at the base of the petals.

 Below: 1st photo - The long leaf showing the paired leaflets.
 Note the bristly tips.
 2nd photo - Note the small reddish leaf stalk gland and the pair of awl shaped stipules at the base of the stalk.

 Notes: Eloise Butler first noted Partridge Pea's presence in the Garden when she saw the blooms in 1911.
 She reports planting seeds on Sept.
 10, 1913 and 20 plants on Aug.
 3, 1914, more plants in Sept.
-1918.
+1918, '24, and '32; seeds in '26 & '27.
 Martha Crone sowed seeds in 1945, '48, '53, and the plant was listed on her 1951 inventory of plants in the Garden at that time.
 Partridge Pea is native to certain counties of Minnesota along the Mississippi River from the Metro area south and also along the south side of the Minnesota River and several adjacent counties.
 This is the limit of its northern exposure.
 In the U. S. it ranges from the central plains eastward.
 Not known in Canada.
 It is considered weedy in certain states as it can become invasive in pastures and open areas.

 Eloise Butler wrote of this plant: "The beauty of the large flower of clear, bright yellow is enhanced by a purplish brown eye formed by the stamens and the blotching of some of the petals.
 The delicate, fresh, green leaflets of the compound leaf close together when touched and also for protection from cold at night."
 Published Aug.
 13, 1911 in the Minneapolis Sunday Tribune.